 Overall, I think I gained a lot from studying in Thailand, though I’m not one to regret.
 The academic experience may not have been quite as challenging as it would have been in a top American university, but I studied hard and learned a lot.
 I think the experiences I’ve had and the international perspective I’ve gained have certainly made it worthwhile.
 I’ve been able to live for another year abroad, avoid the snow, meet friends from around the world, improve my Thai, and get my degree without going into debt.
 If you’ve never been to the region before, another bonus is that Bangkok is a great base from which to explore since there are so many connections on budget airlines.

 In terms of my future career plans, I feel like it’s also been a good decision.
 My impression is that employers back in the US look favorably on experience abroad, and especially companies that have overseas operations.
 Indeed, there is research to substantiate such views by those who report on their post study abroad experiences, even with an undergraduate degree.
 However, I don’t plan on going back to the states yet, as job prospects in this part of the world seem good.
-With the Thai economy, as well as the economies of many neighboring countries, growing at 5% per year, I feel that the chances are good that some interesting positions will open up.
-The ASEAN Economic Community is set to integrate the region further in 2015, so it seems like an interesting and exciting time to study and work in Thailand and Southeast Asia.
+With the Thai economy, as well as the economies of many neighboring countries, growing at 4-5% per year, I feel that the chances are good that some interesting positions will open up.
+The ASEAN Economic Community integrated the region further in 2015, so it is an interesting and exciting time to study and work in Thailand and Southeast Asia.